muhammadshah0815/bingo/README.md

-# Online Bingo Game
+# BINGO

-Welcome to the Online Bingo Game!
+Welcome to Bingo!
 This game allows anywhere from 2 to an infinite number of players to participate in a single game session.
 Players aim to achieve lines on their bingo cards, with each line completion being marked by the letters B, I, N, G, O. Once a player completes all five lines, they achieve a "BINGO!"

 ## Technologies Used
 - **Frontend:** HTML, CSS, JavaScript